EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl/ns-acl.md

 Maximum value: 4094

 <b>srcIP</b>
 IP address or range of IP addresses to match against the source IP address of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>operator</b>
 Either the equals (=) or does not equal (!=) logical operator.
 Possible values: =, !=, EQ, NEQ

 <b>srcIPVal</b>
 IP address or range of IP addresses to match against the source IP address of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example:10.102.29.30-10.102.29.189.

 <b>srcPort</b>
 Port number or range of port numbers to match against the source port number of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.

 <b>srcPortVal</b>
 Port number or range of port numbers to match against the source port number of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Maximum value: 65535

 <b>destIP</b>
 IP address or range of IP addresses to match against the destination IP address of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>destIPVal</b>
 IP address or range of IP addresses to match against the destination IP address of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>destPort</b>
 Port number or range of port numbers to match against the destination port number of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>destPortVal</b>
 Port number or range of port numbers to match against the destination port number of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.
 Maximum value: 65535